valhalla/valhalla-docs/elevation-service.md

 ###Use a shape list for input locations

 A `shape` request must include a latitude and longitude in decimal degrees, and the locations are visited in the order specified.
 The input coordinates can come from many input sources, such as a GPS location, a point or a click on a map, a geocoding service, and so on.
-External search services, such as [Pelias](https://github.com/pelias) or [Nominatum](http://wiki.openstreetmap.org/wiki/Nominatim), can be used to find places and geocode addresses, whose coordinates can be used as input to the elevation service.

 These parameters are available for `shape`.